-She finds refuge with a 6-year-old boy, Ionutz, and a group of street children, who were living underneath the city, in the sewers, in subways channels, by their own laws, under their own system, all started by a strange older couple, Aunt Gina and Uncle Bocu, two hustlers who take advantage of the kids they pretend to care for.
-The adults manipulate the children, using them as beggars on the streets, much as a business turning in money, and Uncle Bocu wants to make Maria part of their “family.”
+She finds refuge with a 6-year-old boy, Ionutz, and a group of street children, who were living underneath the city, in the sewers, in subways channels, by their own laws, under their own system, all invented by a strange older couple, Aunt Gina and Uncle Bocu, two hustlers who take advantage of the kids they pretend to care for by using them to beg on the streets.
+As she lads there Uncle Bocu wants to make Maria part of their “family.”

 During the time Maria spends with the group, it is revealed that Bocu is actually the strange Circus Clown that she once encountered, and kidnapping her, was part of his plan.